Pop Up Projects

-The music venue will create a new multi-arts centre in Hackney and partner with arts charity Community Music to deliver social programmes
+The music venue has created a new multi-arts centre in Hackney and partnered with an arts charity to deliver social programmes.

 Founded in 2007, Village Underground is a landmark venue easily identified by the recycled Jubilee line underground train carriages parked on the roof of its Victorian warehouse in Shoreditch, which provide affordable studio space for artists and creative industry tenants.
 The business started life with an artist and community-led ethos, but economic realities meant that ticketed performing arts events – focused primarily on contemporary live and electronic music – took centre stage.

-With an annual audience of 150,000 people across more than 500 performances featuring 1,500 artists, Village Underground is a venue of choice for spring-boarding the careers of up-and-coming artists.
+With an annual audience of 150,000 people across more than 500 performances, Village Underground is the venue of choice for spring-boarding the careers of up-and-coming artists.
 However, the existing site is also operating at capacity, which constrains the breadth of activities it can offer.

-"Working with Village Underground at Hackney Arts Centre, Community Music will receive a number of benefits, including extensive access to performance space, equipment and technical support from venue staff, at no cost to the charity."
+"Working with Village Underground at EartH, Community Music will receive a number of benefits, including extensive access to performance space, equipment and technical support from venue staff, at no cost to the charity."

 The Arts Impact Fund’s investment committee also took the unusual (but not unprecedented) step of meeting the Directors of both organisations in person prior to approving the investment, to get a concrete sense of the personal motivations and qualities of the individuals involved.

-Our loan repayment will come from operating profits generated across both Hackney Arts Centre and the existing Village Underground site.
-Whilst there are inherent risks involved in opening a new performing arts venue, we are confident in management’s track record and how this has informed the financial planning for the new site.
-But what is really interesting here is the collaboration between Village Underground and Community Music, and the role the Arts Impact Fund has had in formalising this.
+Our loan repayment will come from operating profits generated across both EartH and the existing Village Underground site.
+Whilst there are inherent risks involved in opening a new performing arts venue, we were confident in management’s track record and how this has informed the financial planning for the new site.
+But what is really interesting here is the collaboration between commercial entrepreneurs and Community Music, and the role the Arts Impact Fund has had in formalising this.
 If the project is a success, it will show that partnerships between the commercial and not-for-profit sectors can be harnessed to create more vibrant communities, confidently driving real benefits for those most at need.